Synona obscura

 Synona obscura, is a species of lady beetle found in India and Sri Lanka.

-Description

-Body length is about 5.1 to 6.8 mm.
-Body broad, and subcircular.
-Head and pronotum are uniform bright yellowish orange in color, whereas elytra is black.
-Ventrum tinged with yellowish orange color, but the elytral epipleura is black.
-Apical margin of last antennal segment is obliquely truncate.
-Pronotum densely punctate.
-Elytral punctures are much finer than pronotal punctures.
-Elytral epipleura is broad.

 Biology

 It is a predator of several aphids and mealybugs such as, Coptosoma ostensum, Megacopta cribraria, and Aphis craccivora.
 Host plants include: Butea monosperma, Lablab purpureus, Cajanus cajan, Sesbania grandiflora, Santalum album, Trichosanthes cucumerina, Brassica oleracea, Anacardium occidentale, and Trewia.

 Larvae occasionally parasitized by Nothoserphus mirabilis and Homalotylus flaminius.